What do I need to bring on a Mountaintrails guided hike?

 • Walking poles (optional)

-We look forward to seeing you on a Mountaintrails guided hike very soon!
+We look forward to seeing you out on a Mountaintrails hiking tour very soon!